Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Home Offices

-These desks are great for home offices because they adjust to your working space and allow you to sit or stand.
-Simply change positions throughout the day to relieve tension, reduce fatigue, and improve focus.
+These desks are great for home offices because they adjust to your workspace and let you sit or stand.
+Change positions throughout the day to relieve tension, reduce fatigue, and improve focus.

 Small Rooms